bradeneast/bradeneast.com/blog/_drafts/JSON to HTML - A more complex example.md

 ```

-Just one layer of `Object.keys()` data is great and all, but what if we want to do something a little more complex, like handle urls, or arrays?
-Let's set up a variation of the original.quick and easy transfer of that data into our HTML.
+This is great and all, but what if we want to do something a little more complex, like handle urls, arrays, or nested objects?
+Let's face it - API data is rarely in the exact format we'd like for our specific application.

 For example, how would you generate a grid layout of movies with self-links and thumbnails from the JSON below?

+#### Handling urls
+Let's add an `if` statement to our original code that will check if the value we're working with is a link.

 ```javascript
 // Array of movie titles